Heart-Healthy Diet Guidelines

 Here are some tips to lower your sodium (salt) intake:

-Alcohol.
-A number of studies have found heart protection from moderate alcohol intake (one or two glasses a day).
-The benefits reported include higher HDL levels, blood clot prevention, and anti-inflammatory properties plus lower rates of heart failure and heart attack.
+Alcohol: A number of studies have found heart protection from moderate alcohol intake (one or two glasses a day).
 Although red wine is most often cited for healthful properties, any type of alcoholic beverage appears to have similar benefit.

 Overuse of alcohol can also lead to many heart problems.
 People with high triglyceride levels should drink sparingly if at all because even small amounts of alcohol can significantly increase blood triglycerides.
 Pregnant women, people who can't drink moderately, and people with liver disease should not drink at all.
 People who are watching their weight should be aware that alcoholic beverages are very high in calories.

-Coffee and Tea.
-Coffee drinking is associated with small increases in blood pressure, but the risk it poses is very small in people with normal blood pressure.
-Moderate coffee consumption (1 - 2 cups a day) poses no heart risks and long-term coffee consumption does not appear to increase the risk for heart disease in most people, even if they consume large daily amounts.
+Coffee and Tea: Coffee drinking is associated with small increases in blood pressure, but the risk it poses is very small in people with normal blood pressure.
+Moderate coffee consumption (1 to 2 cups a day) poses no heart risks and long-term coffee consumption does not appear to increase the risk for heart disease in most people, even if they consume large daily amounts.